Glaucoma—Congenital

 • PCG is associated with mutations in cytogenic locations 2p22.2 (GLC3A), 1p36.2-p36.1 (GLC3B), 14q24.3 (GLC3C), and 14q24.2-q24.3 (GLC3D).

-• Aqueous humor, a clear fluid produced by the ciliary body at the posterior base of the iris, passes through the pupil and exits through the trabecular meshwork and Schlemm canal, which are located at the junction of the cornea and iris.
+• Aqueous humor is produced by the ciliary body at the posterior base of the iris, passes through the pupil and exits through the trabecular meshwork and Schlemm canal, which are located at the junction of the cornea and iris.

 • Outflow blockage of aqueous humor causes pressure to build in eye.